griddynamics/Behavior-Analytic-Starter-Kit/Chapter 4.md

 Hadoop Management Tools
 -----------------------
 We’ve integrated three popular tools that can be used to gain insight into the state of the Hadoop cluster.
-You can find them on the portal associated with a living instance of a cluster
+You can find them on the portal associated with a living instance of a cluster.

 ![Hadoop cluster](Images/jobtracker.png)